 Despite what President Smith claimed, Christian ministers do teach what God requires of us.
 We must be as perfect as God Himself!
 Christians are taught every Sunday that that’s why they need a Savior: Because of what God truly requires of us, we know that we have failed and are hopelessly lost.
 Christians are people who honestly look at themselves and know that they can never meet God’s demands.
 We sin all the time.
 That’s why we place our trust for eternal life solely in Christ.
 “He has freely forgiven our sins by taking our punishment for us and crediting us with His holiness and perfection through faith.”

 Would you like to learn more about this topic?
 The Ministry that I volunteer with has just released a new website: BeYePerfect.org.
-It was written just for you!
+It was written especially for you!